The role of early career researchers in improving peer review diversity

 Peer Review Week 2018

-The theme of this year’s Peer Review Week was diversity in peer review.
-Inspired by these discussions Catherine Walker of Sense about Science shares her perspective on the problem and highlights an important solution.
+Catherine Walker of Sense about Science shares her perspective on the issue of diversity in peer review and highlights an important solution.

 From Catherine Walker

 ‘Publish or perish’ is the advice given to every PhD or postdoc when they’re starting out in their academic career.
 Advice, it would seem, that is very much being taken to heart.
 Global scientific outputs are reported to double every nine years.
 While an increase in scientific knowledge is undoubtedly positive, critics of the ‘publish or perish’ culture warn that ‘salami slicing’ of research, multiplication of authorship and a harmful obsession with impact factors is leading to a compromise in research quality and integrity.